This post contains affiliate links.

 Which Is the Best One for Your Child?

-In this section, we take a closer look at these popular models so you and your child can make an easy choice.
-We will list them according to the manufacturer's age categories, but some age groups may overlap with other age groups.
+In this section, I take a closer look at these popular models so you and your child can make an easy choice.
+I will list them according to the manufacturer's age categories, but some age groups may overlap with other age groups.

 12 To 18 Months – 40 Pounds (18KG)